anthrax3/nuvola-arch-packaging/README.md

 # Build and publish the tree, then delete all working files.
 ./do create chroots
-./do build all releases
+./do build all packages
-./do build all latest
+./do build all apps
 ./do publish
 ./do clean dist